Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 I would change where it's going.

-It's not going to my client's S Corp anymore.
+It's not going to my client's S-Corp anymore.

 He's the dentist.

-And the ownership, I set it up depending on what his situation is, but I literally take the money away from the IRS so the IRS can actually see what I did.
+But I literally take the money away from the IRS so the IRS can actually see what I did.

-Now, before the IRS is garnishing 30,000 a month from the client.
+Now, before the IRS is garnishing $30,000 a month from the client.

-Now that now they're taking zero.
+Now they're taking zero.

 Do you think they care?